zbmed-semtec/hybrid-doc-relevance-training/code/fasttext/pre/README.md

 ### Step 3: Dataset

-- Use the [Download_Data.sh](./Download_Data.sh) script to download the Split Dataset by running the following commands:
+- Use the [Download_Dataset.sh](./Download_Dataset.sh) script to download the Split Dataset by running the following commands:

 ```
-chmod +777 Download_Data.sh
+chmod +777 Download_Dataset.sh
-./Download_Data.sh
+./Download_Dataset.sh
 ```
 This script makes sure that the necessary folders are created and the files are downloaded in the corresponding folders.